HTTPArchive/almanac.httparchive.org/src/content/en/2021/privacy.md

 TCF is meant as a GDPR-compliant mechanism in Europe, although [a recent decision by the Belgian Data Protection Authority](FIXME # https://iabeurope.eu/all-news/update-on-the-belgian-data-protection-authoritys-investigation-of-iab-europe/ or https://www.iccl.ie/news/online-consent-pop-ups-used-by-google-and-other-tech-firms-declared-illegal/) found that this system is still infringing.
 When the CCPA came into play in California, IAB Tech Lab US developed a <a hreflang="en" href="https://iabtechlab.com/standards/ccpa/">CCPA Compliance Framework for Publishers & Technology Companies</a> (USP), using the same concepts.

 Below, we show the distribution of the usage of both versions of TCF and of USP.
 Note that the crawl is US-based, therefore we do not expect many websites to have implemented TCF.
-This is depicted in the graph: less than 2% of websites use any TCF version, while twice as many websites use the US Privacy framework.
+Fewer than 2% of websites use any TCF version, while twice as many websites use the US Privacy framework.